-

 Holland in a luxury coach with a chart-topper and then return

-to the UK and get used to push-starting the old Bedford van.
+to the UK and push-starting the old Bedford van.
+I also record

 -